Open Access (OA) means making research publications freely available to read and reuse by anyone with internet access.

 The exact wording differs depending on your funder so make sure you check your own funder's Open Access Policy before you submit your manuscript for publication.

-For submissions from the 1st September 2025 Teesside University will be introducing an institutional rights retention policy.
-Under this policy Teesside University staff and doctoral students will be required to publish the AAM of their journal article or conference proceeding on TeesRep under a CC-BY licence.
-Ahead of this date this page describes why this is happening and what it means for authors.
-Further details will be available soon.
+For submissions from the 1st September 2025 Teesside University has introduced an institutional rights retention policy.
+Under this policy Teesside University staff and doctoral students are required to publish the AAM of their journal article or conference proceeding on TeesRep under a CC-BY licence.
+Please see our dedicated page for more information: https:/libguides.tees.ac.uk/researchers/IRRP

 Please listen to Episode 1 of The Buttery Sessions podcast for an introduction to the policy.

-JISC have created these useful tools that can help you with your OA journey and publishing.
+JISC have created this useful tools that can help you with your OA journey and publishing.

 UKRN have produced this useful primer on what is OA research publishing: